Foreign fighters in the Iraqi conflict: Belgium

 As an ICCT report from April 2016 shows, Belgium had the highest per-capita foreign fighter contingent.
 The estimated number is between 420 and 516 individuals.
 This group consists of a wide age range, with people between 14 and 69 years old – with an average of 25.7.
 Moroccan-born IS recruiter Khalid Zerkani recruited 72 young individuals with migrant backgrounds of whom most were petty criminals.
 He encouraged them to steal from non-Muslims in order to finance their journeys to join the caliphate.

-The former Chief of the Coordination Unit for Threat Analysis', Paul Van Tigchelt, said on 28 September 2016 that there are 632 known persons designated as 'foreign terrorist fighters'.
-Out of these 632 people, 273 are believed to be abroad, fighting or dead.

-In the 2012-2016 timespan, of the about 500 individuals who left the country to fight in the civil war in Syria, the great majority were of Moroccan descent according to U.S. and Belgian authorities.

-In July 2020, Belgian authorities stripped eight IS fighters with dual citizenships of their Belgian citizenships, after Turkey had warned that IS supporters would be sent to their country of origin.

 Denmark

 According to the Danish Security and Intelligence Service (PET), c.
 125 people have left the country since 2011 to travel to the Syria/Iraq war zone where the majority joined the Islamic State.
 As of April 2016, 27 of those who went are confirmed to have died and some deaths were due to participating in suicide attacks.
 A minority of those who went to groups who opposed Islamist organizations.

-The great majority of those who joined the conflict were young Sunni Muslims of whom some were converts.
+The majority of those who joined the conflict were young Sunni Muslims of whom some were converts.
 Those who went were part of the Islamist scenes in Copenhagen, Aarhus and Odense.
 Of the 22 who travelled from Aarhus, all came from the Grimhøj mosque.

 In 2019–2020, the government of Denmark changed the law so that dual citizens fighting for the Islamic State more easily can lose their Danish citizenship, and children born in the conflict zone to Danish dual citizens or where only one parent is a Danish citizen will no longer automatically receive Danish citizenship.